awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 When you define configuration variables, use the format of the placeholder values provided in the configuration files\.

-1. Confirm that you the [iOS SDK for Amazon FreeRTOS Bluetooth Devices](freertos-ble-mobile.md#freertos-ble-ios) is installed\.
+1. Confirm that you the [iOS SDK for FreeRTOS Bluetooth Devices](freertos-ble-mobile.md#freertos-ble-ios) is installed\.

 1. Issue the following command from `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo/`: